CiscoDevNet/intersight-powershell/docs/Initialize-IntersightConnectorCommandControlMessage.md

 ```

 ### -Stream
 The command to execute.
-Commands must be whitelisted by platform implementation, if a command does not match any whitelisted command patterns an error will be returned to the requesting service on command start.
+Commands must be in allowed list by platform implementation, if a command does not match any allowed list command patterns an error will be returned to the requesting service on command start.

 Note :- Use Initialize-Intersightbyte[] to create the object of complex type byte[]